Airport Transfers to and from Val-d'Isère

 At 1850m (6,000 feet) Val d'Isère is among the highest resorts in Europe.

-When travelling to or from a high-alpine resort, there might be some unforeseen changes, which depend on matters outside for everyone's control, and in unusual circumstances.
+When traveling to or from a high-alpine resort, there might be some unforeseen changes, which depend on matters outside for everyone's control, and in unusual circumstances.

 You might have to adapt.
 If that does happen, listen to your driver and please be compliant.